 Before engraving the final design, perform a test run on a small corner of the acrylic sheet.
 This allows you to fine-tune the settings and ensure the desired engraving depth and clarity.

-Once you're satisfied with the test engraving, start the engraving process.
-Start with the main design, following the paths and details sketched in your template.
+Once you are satisfied with the test engraving, begin the engraving process.
+Start with the main design, following the paths and intricacies outlined in your template.

 Step 8.
 Monitor and clean as needed:

-Monitor the acrylic throughout the engraving process to ensure consistent engraving depth and quality.
-Periodically remove residue with isopropyl alcohol and a microfiber cloth.
+Throughout the engraving process, monitor the acrylic to ensure consistent engraving depth and quality.
+Regularly remove residue with isopropyl alcohol and a microfiber cloth.

 Once the engraving is complete, carefully remove the masking tape.
-Thoroughly clean the acrylic surface to remove any residue or fingerprints, revealing the flawless engraving design.
+Thoroughly clean the acrylic surface to remove any residue or fingerprints, revealing the flawless engraved design.

-• Uneven engraving depth: Adjust the laser power and speed settings for a more consistent result.
+- Inconsistent engraving depth: Adjust laser power and speed settings to achieve a more uniform result.

 Expert tips for laser engraving acrylic:

-2. Ensure that the engraving area is well ventilated to avoid any fumes or odors generated during the process.
+- Ensure good ventilation in the engraving area to avoid fumes or odors generated during the process.

-3. Experiment with different engraving depths to achieve different visual effects on clear acrylic.
+- Experiment with different engraving depths to achieve various visual effects on clear acrylic.

 Step 1.
 Gather the necessary tools and materials: